reddrabbit/AGOL/README.md

-Scope of the issue:
+**Scope of the issue**:

-Local, affects a fairly large percentage of the class.
+Affects a fairly large percentage of the class.